Cloud Agnostic vs. Cloud Native Architecture: Which Approach to Choose?

 Ultimately, when deciding on the optimal cloud architecture, mull over the following question: Which approach would offer more value to your business and customers?

 Cloud native applications are easier to develop and maintain.
-However, you are more constrained by the capabilities (and policies), enforced by the selected vendor.
+However, you are more constrained by the capabilities (and policies) enforced by the selected vendor.
 In some cases, they might not support data storage in a specific location (for example, to meet GDPR requirements).
-Or you may need to source data from different cloud storage locations as part of a large-scale big data analytics project.
+You may also need to source data from different cloud storage locations as part of a large-scale big data analytics project.

 For instance, a group of Hungarian researchers designed a cloud agnostic, fault-tolerant data analytics platform for supporting advanced IoT use cases.
 The platform contains reusable blocks, made of open-source components, which any other organization can adopt and customize to achieve interoperability between systems.